prisma/prisma1/content/04-Reference/03-API/04-Subscriptions.md

 ```

-### Subscribing to Updated Nodes
+### Subscribing to updated nodes

-For a given type, you can subscribe to all successfully updated nodes using the generated type subscription.
+For a given type, you can subscribe to all nodes being updated using the generated type subscription.

-#### Subscribe to all Updated Nodes
+#### Subscribe to all updated nodes

-If you want to subscribe for updated nodes of the `Post` type, you can use the `Post` subscription and specify the `filter` object and set `mutation_in: [UPDATED]`.
+If you want to subscribe to updated nodes of the `Post` type, you can use the `Post` subscription and specify the `filter` object and set `mutation_in: [UPDATED]`.

 ```graphql
 ---